ThomasRog3rs/easy-http/README.md

 ## About

-This is a simple JavaScript Libary to handle HTTP requests using the XHR object.
+This is a simple HTTP library made with the Fetch API and ES6 OOP

 ## Usage